frangucc/thenodechronbook/chapter_1.md

 > Introducing the CC sized computer revolution and its amazing applications - insert quote here

-Quesetions from June 2 sessions:
+Questions from June 2 sessions:

 1. What is the PI from a unique separate functionality perspective [web server, coding or prototyping environment, slim linux machine, gpio, general purpose computer/desktop, graphics card [TASK: Definitize this list of things]]
 2. What are the different levels of use: [turning on and off, running headless, configuring machine, overclocking, configuration hacks, graphics setups, power libraries, modded OS pi's (kali linux, ubuntu)]